johnnymatthews/gitbook-test/basics/assets/wallets.md

 There are various types of cryptocurrency wallets, including desktop, mobile, hardware, and web-based wallets, each with its own unique features and levels of security.
 It’s important to choose a reputable and secure wallet to ensure the safety of your digital assets.

-### Compatible wallets
+## Compatible wallets

 We do not provide technical support for any of these wallets.
 Please use caution when researching and using the wallets listed below.
 Wallets that have conducted third-party audits of their open-source code by a reputable security auditor are marked _recommended_ below.

-Note: If you are already running your own lotus node, you can also [manage FIL wallets from the command line](https://lotus.filecoin.io/lotus/manage/manage-fil/).
+If you are already running your own lotus node, you can also [manage FIL wallets from the command line](https://lotus.filecoin.io/lotus/manage/manage-fil/).

 | Name                                                                                           | Description                                                                                                           | Audited |
 | ---------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ------- |